ammsa23/ammsa23.github.io/_publications/2023-04-27-innovating_a_centuries-old_sport.md

 paperurl: 'https://doi.org/10.1162/99608f92.1ea13423'
 citation: 'Shah, K. M., & Saeed, A. A. (2023).
 Innovating a Centuries-Old Sport: How Emerging Data Analytics Tools Are Redefining Cricket.
 Harvard Data Science Review, 5(2). https://doi.org/10.1162/99608f92.1ea13423'
 ---
 Cricket is one of the oldest organized sports in the world, originating in the late 16th century.
 In this article, Kavya Shah and I describe developments in the marriage of data science and cricket that have the potential to bring a SABR-like revolution to the sport.
-Find the article [here](https://doi.org/10.1162/99608f92.1ea13423).
+Find the article [here](https://doi.org/10.1162/99608f92.1ea13423) and a PDF version [here](../files/shah_saeed_23.pdf).

 Recommended citation: Shah, K. M., & Saeed, A. A. (2023).
 Innovating a Centuries-Old Sport: How Emerging Data Analytics Tools Are Redefining Cricket.
 Harvard Data Science Review, 5(2). https://doi.org/10.1162/99608f92.1ea13423